 Where It’s Located: 143 Front Street, Brooklyn, NY 11201

-As the Alex Mill blog put it, “Japanese-owned Front General Store in DUMBO, Brooklyn is an institution.”
-The DUMBO location been long acclaimed for its extensive selection of old American clothing (the store was inspired by the concept of an old general store or trading post in the Southwest), though it offers much more, including dry goods, home decor, and jewelry.
+Front General Store in Brooklyn has been called an institution, and for good reason.
+The DUMBO location been long acclaimed for its extensive selection of old American clothing (the store was inspired by the concept of an old general store or trading post in the Southwest), though it offers much more, including home decor and jewelry.
+It’s known as one of those places you can find true gems; in other words, this is one you don’t want to skip.

 Where It’s Located: 214 Sullivan Street, 2D, New York, NY 10012

 Trying to impress someone special this holiday season?
-Don’t miss Love House, a design showroom in Greenwich Village in Manhattan that houses a luxe edit of collectible vintage and contemporary design.
+Don’t miss Love House, a design showroom in Greenwich Village in Manhattan that houses a luxe edit of collectible vintage and contemporary design from designers like Eny Lee Parker, Caroline Zimbalist, and more.
 Yes, it’s a by-appointment-only space, but with its incredible selection of unusual furniture, art, and decor, it’s surely worth taking the time.

 Where It’s Located: 401-403 Tompkins Avenue, Brooklyn, NY 11216